rosasalberto/mil/README.md

 # mil: multiple instance learning library for Python

 When working on a research problem, I found myself with the [multiple instance learning (MIL)](https://en.wikipedia.org/wiki/Multiple_instance_learning) framework, which I found quite interesting and unique.
-After carefully reviewing the literature, I decided to try few of the algorithms on the problem I was working on, but for my surprise, there was no standard, easy, and updated MIL library for any programming language.
+After carefully reviewing the literature, I decided to try few of the algorithms on the problem I was working on, but surprisingly, there was no standard, easy, and updated MIL library for any programming language.
 So... here we are. <br/>
 The mil library tries to achieve reproducible and productive research using the MIL framework.

 ---